bdiegel/android-giftwise/res/art/README.md

 `res/art/feature-photo.jpg`.

 After editing `feature-image.xcf`, export a JPEG image to `res/prod/feature-image.jpg`.
+Use Quality: 100%.
 This is the final artwork to be uploaded to Google.

 ### Deploying Into The Project Dir